Sokkary/jobpot/README.md

 - Start the blockchain by running `ganache-cli`, don't forget to copy the displayed accounts and MNemonics to import these accounts into the MetaMask.
 - `cd truffle` to move into truffle folder.
 - Run `truffle migrate --network local --reset` to deploy the contracts.
+- After migrating the contract, copy the migrated JobContract address (displayed on the console) to `/src/environments/environment.ts` and update the configuration property `jobContractAddress: 'JOBCONTRACT_ADDRESS_SHOULD_BE_HERE'` with the new JobContract address.

 ### Frontend (Angular Web App)

 - Run `npm i @angular/cli -g`
-- Run `npm i` from the root project directory
+- Run `npm i` from **the root project directory**

 ### Development server